 This is where The Thing fails to assimilate the 1982 perfectly as it’s title creature would.
 Director Matthijs van Heijningen Jr. fails to generate much suspense or create the kind of paranoia that fueled the 82 classic.
 He does create a bit of a sense of dread, but for the most part, he directs this “prequel” competently, but very by-the-numbers.
 There’s very little of the kind of tension Carpenter built during his film, even though the situation is basically the same.
 Even if he was trying to craft a film that was more it’s own “thing” he still doesn’t have the directing chops to really pull it off.
 The film has a nice visual style and there are some well done action sequences and they did do a good job of matching sets and events to link up with the film this is a prequel to, but it simply doesn’t come close to Thing ’82.

-In conclusion, I didn’t hate this flick, but would only recommend it as an amusing curiosity or a mindless popcorn monster flick as long as you forget about it even trying to add up to the Kurt Russell starrer.
+In conclusion, I didn’t hate this flick, but would only recommend it as an amusing curiosity or a mindless popcorn monster flick as long as you forget about it even trying to stack up to the Kurt Russell classic.
 The Thing 2011 did have almost impossible shoes to fill and while it falls far short of the mark, it’s also not the complete disaster it’s made out to be.
-Best “thing” about the movie is that it is a lead in to Carpenter’s flick, so you can always watch that afterwards.
+Best “thing” about the movie is that it is a lead-in to Carpenter’s flick, so you can always watch that afterwards.

 THE FLY II (1989)

-All in all, Fly II is an entertaining horror flick and while it is far from the near masterpiece of it’s predecessor, it wasn’t meant to be and it is a fun popcorn monster flick that honors the film it sequalizes and makes for an entertaining viewing, after the intensity of the Cronenberg classic.
+All in all, Fly II is an entertaining horror flick and while it is far from the near masterpiece of it’s predecessor, it wasn’t meant to be another classic.
+It is a fun popcorn monster flick that honors the film it’s a sequel to and makes for an entertaining viewing, after the intensity of the Cronenberg classic.
 If you haven’t seen it and like the 1986 flick, give it a go!